Hu13er/cakeserver/README.md

 # Your secret that needs for authentication:
 secret: 'mysecret'

-# List your commands in here:
+# List your commands here:
 commands:
   - name: 'foobar'      # Your command name
     trusted: ['.*']     # trusted remote machine with regular expression